Haggis is perhaps the quintessential dish of Scotland and makes a wonderful meal for celebrations, such as, famously, Burns Night.

 - According to the Guild, important to note is Haggis is already cooked, so all that needs to be done before serving is to reheat it until piping hot

-- Traditionally haggis is simmered slowly in hot water (be careful not to boil or the haggis may burst and cause culinary carnage) for around 35-40 minutes per 450g/1lb.
+- Traditionally haggis is simmered slowly in hot water (be careful not to boil or the haggis may burst and cause culinary carnage) for around 35 to 40 minutes per 450 grams/1 pound.

 - Once the packaging is removed, the haggis can be wrapped in foil, placed in a casserole dish with a little water, and cooked in a preheated oven at 180 C (gas mark 6) until ready.
 Timings will depend in the size of your haggis.

 - To microwave it (dear Rabbie Burns would turn in his grave), remove all the packaging plus the skin.
 Cut the haggis into slices, and place in a microwave dish.
-Cook for 3-4 minutes then break up the haggis with a fork, and cook for a further 3-4 minutes.
+Cook for 3 to 4 minutes then break up the haggis with a fork, and cook for a further 3 to 4 minutes.
 Once again, timings depend on the size of the haggis.

 - Should you be brave enough to make your own haggis, then you will need to order lamb or pig pluck – the lungs, heart, and liver - from your butcher plus either a plastic or natural casing to cook it in.